 Keep in mind that these are no-frills type houses.
 I’m talking about a basic 1200 SF house without granite countertops or any high-end finishes.
 It does include a laundry room too.
 My house has vaulted ceilings and large windows to let in the natural light.
 And the views… OH MY... you should see the spectacular views.

 For a bigger house, you’ll pay more.

 In Chitre, during a Panama Relocation Tour, we meet with a couple who rents a nice furnished two bedroom house for $400…. with an Ocean view!
-Another couple I know in Puerto Armuelles rents a furnished 2 bedroom, 1 bath house for $450 per month.
-It’s hot in both of these areas so you’ll have additional expenses for air conditioning.
+Another couple I know in Volcan rents a furnished 2 bedroom, 2 bath house for $500 per month.
+In warmer areas, electricity may not be included in your rent so you’ll have additional expenses for air conditioning.